 Personalized Amino Acid Therapy

 Amino acid therapy is a term used to describe the use of supplemental amino acids to help balance brain chemicals (neurotransmitters) and other aspects of the physiology.
 For this type of treatment to be most effective, it should include a specialized urinalysis test which provides a reliable means of measuring excretory values for neurotransmitters.
-From those findings an individualized protocol of amino acid supplementation is devised to improve the quantity and ratios of neurotransmitters in the brain.
+From these findings an individualized amino acid supplementation is devised to improve the quantity and ratios of neurotransmitters in the brain.

 How to Determine the Right Protocol for You